Hull MA Homes & Real Estate

 Many neighborhoods in town are named after geographical elements such as Telegraph Hill, Crescent Beach, Straits Pond and Sunset Point.
 Kenberma is a well-known, walkable section of Hull.
 Although a lot of the houses are beachy, there are historic-style homes in town too, such as Georgian and Colonial Revival, mostly in the Hull Village Historic District.
 Almost half of Hull homes date back before 1940.

-A huge amount of property in Hull is oceanfront property because of its peninsula shape.
+A large amount of property in Hull is oceanfront property because of its peninsula shape.
 If you don’t have direct ocean views, you’re certainly within walking distance of ocean views.
 Hull is remote, nautical, and unconventional in that it’s not all attached as one land mass.
 If that’s the vibe you’re looking for and you don’t mind sharing your seaside paradise with vacationers, head on down to Hull.
-Extra points if you’re a U.S. history buff!

 If you would like more information on any of these Hull real estate listings, just click on a property to access the full details.
 From there, you can request more information or schedule a tour.
 And we'd be happy to provide you with disclosures, past sales history, dates and prices of properties which have recently sold nearby, and more, so just let us know how we can help!